App to Track Money Owed

 Money owed gets stressful when the amount lives in your memory, a note, or a half-forgotten chat thread.
 One person paid for dinner, someone borrowed cash, a partial repayment happened later, and now the hard part is remembering the real balance before you follow up.

-YouOweMe helps you track what people owe you and what you owe them with a running balance, repayment history, reminders, partial repayments, and Money Conversations for clearer follow-up or repayment-update messages.
+YouOweMe helps you track what people owe you and what you owe them with one running balance, a Relationship Timeline, Loan Records for specific loans, repayment history, payment reminders with context, partial repayments, and Money Conversations for clearer follow-up or repayment-update messages.

 Instead of re-reading messages or guessing what changed, you keep one clear record of the balance and the conversation around it.